Let’s make great music together.

 How do private lessons work?

-For music lessons in Western Springs, Students come to our Western Springs studio, located at the Christian Reformed Church at 5140 Wolf Road, once a week for lessons.
+Students sign up for a lesson time at the same time each.
 You may choose lessons of 30, 45 or 60 minutes, depending on the student’s age and ability.
 Your teacher will offer a recommendation for a specific lesson length.